How to cook bamboo shoots (takenoko)

 If you’re lucky enough to live in an area where you can get fresh bamboo shoots, here’s how to cook them.

-• Select bamboo shoots that are heavy and firm, with a lively looking outer skin.
+• Select bamboo shoots that are heavy and firm, with a fresh, firm outer skin.
 (Only about 2 or 3 kinds of bamboo varieties produce edible shoots, and they are all quite large and come from fairly old bamboos.
 You could experiment with bamboo shoots from your garden, but you do so at your own risk.)

-• Cut off the pointy end and the root end.
+• Peel the tough outer skin off.
+Cut off the tough root end.

-• Put in a pot with enough white rinsing water when you wash rice to cover.
-(Alternatively you can put in some rice bran, wrapped in a cheesecloth.)
+• Put in a pot with enough of the white rinsing water from when you wash rice to cover.
+(Alternatively you can use plain water and put in some rice bran, wrapped in a cheesecloth.)
 Bring to a boil, and simmer for about an hour or more, until it is tender enough to poke a skewer through.
-(Some suggest putting a couple of chili peppers in the simmering water.)
+(Some books suggest putting a couple of hot chili peppers in the simmering water; this is supposed to increase its sweetness, paradoxically.)

 • Let cool in the water; if you try to peel it while it’s still hot, the shoot may split.

-• The outer skin will peel off easily.
+• Any remaining outer skin should now peel off easily.
 You can then proceed and use the bamboo shoot in various dishes.
+Store in the cooking water until you're ready to use the bamboo shoots.

 Using pre-cooked vacuum packed bamboo shoots